-The NSP and SPS transmission systems are part of the MISO and SPP RTOs, respectively.
-For the purposes of this document, the term RTO, unless specified otherwise, will be used to refer to such regional transmission entities.
-As such changes occur, the requirements imposed on Xcel Energy by the applicable RTO will affect the interconnections.
-Xcel Energy plans to update these Guidelines from time-to-time to incorporate the changing RTO requirements that become applicable, but the Interconnection Customer should consult the ISO for any applicable RTO requirements.
+The transmission systems in the individual Xcel Energy operating companies are or may become part of an Independent System Operator (ISO), a Regional Transmission Organization (RTO), or an Independent Transmission Company (ITC) at some time in the future.
+For the purposes of this document, the term ISO, unless specified otherwise, will be used to indicate all such possible regional transmission entities.
+As such changes occur, the requirements imposed on Xcel Energy by the applicable ISO will affect load interconnections.
+Xcel Energy plans to update these Guidelines from time-to-time to incorporate the changing ISO requirements that become applicable, but the Customer should consult the ISO for any applicable ISO requirements.

 However, these Guidelines are not intended to modify any existing OATT, other tariffs, or agreements that establish the rights and obligations of Xcel Energy or the Customer.
-This document also is not intended to override or change any statutes, regulations, or other applicable authority.
-In cases where national, Reliability Organization, or state, or local codes or regulations are in conflict with the provisions of these Guidelines, the national, state, or local code will take precedence.
+This document also is not intended to override or change any statutes, regulations or other applicable authority.
+In cases where national, Reliability Organization, or state or local codes or regulations are in conflict with the provisions of these Guidelines, the national, state or local code will take precedence.